PhysicalBit7/notes/docs/computer-networks/socket-programming.md

 __Specifics on TCP connection__
 The client has the job of initiating contact with the server, the server therefore has to be ready for the request.
 This means the server has to have a socket connection running first.
 When the client creates its TCP socket, it specifies the address of the welcoming socket in the server, namely the IP address and the port number. _The three-way handshake, taking place within the transport layer, is completely invisible to the client and server.

 __Important__: the server's TCP socket is more or less a listening socket, whenever a client requests a connection to the server, a new socket is created handling the unique connection to that client.
-This can be seen below with the `Welcoming socket` being the listening socket, and the `Connection socket` being the second socket created when the client makes a new connection to the server
+This can be seen below with the "Welcoming socket" being the listening socket, and the "Connection socket" being the second socket created when the client makes a new connection to the server

 ![](../assets/computer-networks/tcpConn.png)